xbox1994/etcd-aws/README.md

 This repository contains tools for building a robust etcd cluster in AWS.

-It uses cloudformation to establish a three node autoscaling group of etcd instances.
+It uses CloudFormation to establish a three node autoscaling group of etcd instances.
 In case of the failure of a single node, the cluster remains available and the replacement nodes are integrated automatically into the cluster.
 Each node in the cluster can be replaced by a new node, one at a time, and the cluster remains available.
-In the event of failure of all nodes simultaneously, the cluster recovers, albiet with interruption in service, from the backup stored in S3.
+In the event of failure of all nodes simultaneously, the cluster recovers from the backup stored in S3 without intervention.

+Please see [this blog post](https://crewjam.com/etcd-aws) for more on how this little utility came to be.

+Invoking the `etcd-aws` program will configure and launch etcd based on the current autoscaling group:

+    etcd-aws

+It is also available as a Docker container:

+    /usr/bin/docker run --name etcd-aws \
+      -p 2379:2379 -p 2380:2380 \
+      -v /var/lib/etcd2:/var/lib/etcd2 \
+      -e ETCD_BACKUP_BUCKET=my-etcd-backups \
+      --rm crewjam/etcd-aws

-# cloudformation
+# CloudFormation

-The program `etcd-aws-cfn` generates and deploys a cloudformation template:
+The program `etcd-aws-cfn` generates and deploys a CloudFormation template:

     go install ./...
     etcd-aws-cfn -key-pair my-key

-You can also generate the cloudformation and deploy it yourself:
+You can also generate the CloudFormation template and deploy it yourself:

     etcd-aws-cfn -key-pair my-key -dry-run > etcd.template